adeo/mozaic-design-system/src/pages/magicUnit/index.md

 <br>

 In the folowing exemple, we see a **grid in the background that is based on the magic unit**.
-It is subdivised in alfs and quarters to give us more fine control for small elements that require it.
+It is subdivised in halfs and quarters to give us more fine control for small elements that require it.
 We can see the red squares snaping to the magic unit grid.
 By **hovering the squares**, you can see how we used the magic unit and the conrresponding values in Px :